powerschool powerschool

 1. The parent/guardian needs to initiate contact with the school with a request for his/her student to be excused from the assessment(s).

-3. The parent/guardian submits a written request to the school principal, stating a request to have his/her child opt out of the assessment due to a religious objection.
+3. Next, the parent/guardian must submit a written request, addressed to the school CEO, to have his/her child opt out of the assessment due to a religious objection.
 The letter must list the specific name(s) of each assessment about which there is an objection.
-This letter will be shared with the Curriculum Department.

-5. The school will confirm with the parent/guardian that the child will be excused in writing.
+4. The school will confirm with the parent/guardian that the child will be excused from PSSA testing.

 Keystone Spring Assessments